Resources

 Background

 The Middle Yuba River watershed (~134,500 acres) sits between two active forest-health planning efforts: the North Yuba Forest Partnership to the north and Nevada County’s community wildfire planning to the south.
-This map shows where existing and planned treatments end — and where the planning gap remains.
+This map consolidates project data from multiple partners to show where existing and planned treatments have occurred — and where the planning gap remains.

-Layers include the North Yuba Forest Partnership ROD 2 final treatment units and ROD 3 footprint, Tahoe National Forest South Yuba fuels projects (Bear Trap, Cruzonville, Gastonville, Highway 20, Washington, WNCCDP/Deer Creek, and the South Yuba Roadside Fuelbreaks), land ownership from CAL FIRE FRAP, and the Middle Yuba River watershed boundary (USGS Watershed Boundary Dataset, HUC10 1802012505).
-Project data courtesy of Tahoe National Forest, Yuba River Ranger District (2026).
+Layers include the North Yuba Forest Partnership ROD 2 final treatment units and ROD 3 footprint; Tahoe National Forest South Yuba fuels projects (Bear Trap, Cruzonville, Gastonville, Highway 20, Washington, WNCCDP/Deer Creek, and the South Yuba Roadside Fuelbreaks); YWI landscape resilience projects (‘Inimim Forest, Round Mountain, Little Deer Creek, and South Yuba Rim); Nevada Irrigation District (NID) restoration projects; Yuba Water Agency fuels treatment; regional and county agency projects; and public and protected land ownership from CAL FIRE FRAP.
 All layers can be toggled on and off; click any feature for details.

 CEQA Decision Pathways for Forest Health & Fuels Reduction